 The intersection of Route 215 and Route 20 was the scene of the crash.

 A rollover with entrapment occurred as a result of this accident, which involved two automobiles.
 Because of the extent of the damage, both vehicles needed to be hauled from the scene.

 In addition, the collision caused an electrical pole to fall, which was smoking as workers were trying to fix it.
 Due to this, electricity was cut off to several homes in East Springfield.
-Although a thorough investigation is still ongoing, it is currently unknown whether or not any situations or charges will be issued in relation to the accident.
+Although a thorough investigation is ongoing, it is currently unknown whether or not any situations or charges will be issued concerning the accident.

 Our hearts go out to the injured victims and their families at this time.

 More than a quarter of all catastrophic auto accidents in Pennsylvania are the result of fender benders, and rear-end collisions (when two cars collide from behind) account for more than 22 percent of all automobile wrecks.
 Although rear-end crashes, sometimes called “fender benders,” are typically less severe than head-on collisions, they may nevertheless inflict significant pain and incapacity in the days after the accident.